dr1408/nethunter_ap/README.md

 # Nethunter ap #
 made by me dr.ismail saad

-This eviltwin script let you run fake access point portal with verification of any given handshake on vritualy created wlan1 using Kali Nethunter .. so you only need 1 external adapter for deauthing the original network.
+This eviltwin script let you run fake access point portal with verification of any given handshake on vritually created wlan1 using Kali Nethunter .. so you only need 1 external adapter for deauthing the original network.

 ## Usage ##